xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 0.0                  |
 | **Level (%)**                | **Level 7**          | **Level 7**          |

+#### Explanation from Model:
+##### The road shows moderate surface defects with visible ravelling affecting a significant portion of the surface.
+There are also some minor longitudinal cracks and surface distortions.
+Estimated anomaly proportions: surface defects ~40%, pavement defects 0%, structural distresses 0%.
 ---

 ### Road Segment 15